The other day, I came across this quote about the 40% rule in a book I’m reading:

-In fact, the fitness of your brain makes a contribution to endurance performance that appears to be completely independent of what goes on below your neck.
+The 40% rule isn’t really a rule.
+Rather, it’s a way of acknowledging that your brain makes a contribution to endurance performance that appears to be completely independent of what goes on below your neck.

 “The mind always poops out before the body,” wrote Arnold Schwarzenegger.
 “Remember that.
 If you have doubts, if you don’t really believe, then you will fail.
 You create your own limits.”

 It turns out he might have been right.

 If you're fed up spending hours in the gym with nothing to show for it, then check out The Muscle Building Cheat Sheet.